 CONTRIBUTING AGENCIES

 This Impact Statement should be compiled in close consultation with agencies, community service providers and other emergency management and recovery personnel.
-Include details for all agencies that need to, or have contributed to the compilation of this Impact Statement.
+Include details for all agencies that need to, or have contributed to, the compilation of this Impact Statement.